≡ Menu

 Symptoms will likely include:

-• Blurred vision and/or vision loss,
+- Blurred vision and vision loss,

 Now the difficulty…

-As a pet owner, the symptoms that you’re going to want to be on the lookout for will include any:
+This is why, as a pet owner, the symptoms that you’re going to want to be on the lookout for will include any:

-• And/or a decrease in overall movement or activity levels.
+- and a decrease in overall movement or activity levels.

-It’s important to bring any of your observations to the attention of your primary veterinarian so that they can further examine your dog and make a definitive diagnosis.
+From there, it’s essential to bring any of your observations to the attention of your primary veterinarian so that they can further examine your dog and make a definitive diagnosis.

-The good news is…
+The excellent news is…

-Tests your veterinarian will likely perform typically include a retinal exam. whereby he or she will administer eye drops to your dog, allowing the retina of your dog to be more visible under an ophthalmoscope.
+Tests your veterinarian will likely perform typically include a retinal exam.
+They will administer eye drops to your dog, allowing your dog’s retina to be more visible under an ophthalmoscope.
+Once the eye drop hits the eye, any “flaws” along the retina and eye lens will immediately become apparent, allowing your vet to quickly diagnose your pet’s condition.

 Now at this point…

-So… if you believe that your dog may be suffering from cataract or any other medical condition for that matter… QUIT READING THIS ARTICLE and take your dog to his or her veterinarian!
+We generally like to remind folks that we at IndulgeYourPet are not medical professionals and are certainly not veterinarians.
+So… if you believe that your dog may be suffering from cataracts or any other medical condition for that matter… QUIT READING THIS ARTICLE and take your dog to its veterinarian!

 After all…